Stronger NAS with Weaker Predictors: Abstract

 \section{Abstract}

-Neural Architecture Search (NAS) finds the best network architecture by exploring the architecture-to-performance manifold.
-It often trains and evaluates a large number of architectures, causing tremendous computation costs.
-Recent predictor-based NAS approaches attempt to solve this problem with two key steps: sampling some architecture-performance pairs and fitting a proxy accuracy predictor.
-Given limited samples, these predictors, however, are far from accurate to locate top architectures.
-In this paper, we shift the paradigm from finding a complicated predictor that covers the whole architecture space to a set of weaker predictors that progressively move towards the high-performance sub-space.
-It is based on the key property of the proposed weak predictors that their probabilities of sampling better architectures keep increasing.
-We thus only sample a few well-performed architectures guided by the previously learned predictor and estimate a new better weak predictor.
-By this coarse-to-fine iteration, the ranking of sampling space is refined gradually, which helps find the optimal architectures eventually.
-Experiments demonstrate that our method costs fewer samples to find the top-performance architectures on NAS-Bench-101 and NAS-Bench-201, and it achieves the state-of-the-art ImageNet performance on the NASNet search space.
-The code is available at \href{https://github.com/VITA-Group/WeakNAS}{https://github.com/VITA-Group/WeakNAS}
+Neural Architecture Search (NAS) often trains and evaluates a large number of architectures.
+Recent predictor-based NAS approaches attempt to alleviate such heavy computation costs with two key steps: sampling some architecture-performance pairs and fitting a proxy accuracy predictor.
+Given limited samples, these predictors, however, are far from accurate to locate top architectures due to the difficulty of fitting the huge search space.
+This paper reflects on a simple yet crucial question: \textit{if our final goal is to find the best architecture, do we really need to model the whole space well?}.
+We propose a paradigm shift from fitting the whole architecture space using one strong predictor, to progressively fitting a search path towards the high-performance sub-space through a set of weaker predictors.
+As a key property of the weak predictors, their probabilities of sampling better architectures keep increasing.
+Hence we only sample a few well-performed architectures guided by the previously learned predictor and estimate a new better weak predictor.
+This embarrassingly easy framework, dubbed \textbf{WeakNAS}, produces coarse-to-fine iteration to gradually refine the ranking of sampling space.
+Extensive experiments demonstrate that WeakNAS costs fewer samples to find top-performance architectures on NAS-Bench-101 and NAS-Bench-201.
+Compared to state-of-the-art (SOTA) predictor-based NAS methods, WeakNAS outperforms all with notable margins, e.g., requiring \textbf{at least 7.5x} less samples to find global optimal on NAS-Bench-101.
+WeakNAS can also absorb their ideas to boost performance more.
+Further, WeakNAS strikes the new SOTA result of 81.3\% in the ImageNet MobileNet Search Space.
+The code is available at: \url{https://github.com/VITA-Group/WeakNAS}.